 To become the greatest band of all time, two slacker, wannabe-rockers set out on a quest to steal a legendary guitar pick that gives its holders incredible guitar skills, from a maximum security Rock and Roll museum.

-Down and out rock star Dewey Finn gets fired from his band, and he faces a mountain of debts and depression.
-He takes a job as a 4th grade substitute teacher at an uptight private school where his attitude and hijinx have a powerful effect on his students.
-He also meets Zack, a 10-year-old guitar prodigy, who could help Dewey win a "battle of the bands" competition, which would solve his financial problems and put him back in the spotlight.Written by
+After being kicked out of a rock band, Dewey Finn faces a mountain of debts and depression.
+He takes a job as a fourth grade substitute teacher at a private elementary school where his attitude and hijinx have a powerful result on his students.
+He also meets Zack Mooneyham, a 10-year-old guitar prodigy, who could help Dewey win a competition called "Battle of The Bands", which would solve his financial problems and put him back in the spotlight.Written by